liyipeng-moon/PassiveViewing_in_ML/README.md

 install NIMH Monkey Logic at https://monkeylogic.nimh.nih.gov/

-modify your image vault in pv_userloop, load condition file in main menu and run!
+modify your image vault in pv_userloop, load condition file in main menu and run! if you don't have a AO or OE connected to ML PC through a network events, please set DeviceFreeMode=1 in user_loop

-you need to put RealTimeLooseHold.m in your ML ext path to run the demo.
+#Update
+After 20230601, two experiment(AO or OE) were placed into 2 folders.
+Please use relative path for images

 # Rewrited RealTimeLooseHold
 ### Why we need to rewrite this adapter
 ##### Our Goals in passive viewing paradigm are as follows: